- Augmented Analytics

 - Business Analytics

 - Data Governance & Data Fabric Architecture

 Advanced analytics (i.e. Artificial Intelligence and Machine Learning) is one of those areas that retailers know that they can’t ignore.
 Some are on their second or third generation of deployment, others are still getting to grips with their first and yet more are wondering where and how to start.

 But “doing” advanced analytics and gaining advantage from it are not one and the same thing.
 A number of retailers have deployments in place that are delivering positive results but this is an area that needs to constantly evolve and move seamlessly from prototype to production on an ongoing basis.

-A newcomer to the topic could be forgiven for thinking that the art lies in writing code to create the best model to, for example, match customers to products they will like and a few years ago that might have been true.
+A newcomer to the topic could be forgiven for thinking that advanced analytics starts and finishes with writing code to create the best model to, for example, match customers to products they will like, thereby ensuring competitive advantage.
 Today, however, organisations of all sizes have low-cost access to the software and infrastructure required to perform what would have been extremely specialised analysis on expensive equipment just a few years ago.
 Cloud platform providers have re-written the commercial rules around access to computing power and the vast majority of the algorithms required are readily available and royalty-free.
 In addition to this, there is a plethora of books and online material that anybody with a modest amount of technical knowledge can use to utilise advanced analytics models.

 Why then, do we frequently hear from our clients that they are not achieving the benefits that they expect from their analytics projects?